-Updated - 10-5-2021 - The WV Division of Motor Vehicles - IRP section will submit quarterly PRISM reports.
+The WV Division of Motor Vehicles - IRP section will submit quarterly PRISM reports.

 PSC will monitor the PRISM reports quarterly on the ITD webpage.

-Program Activities for FY 2021 - 2023: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.
+Program Activities for FY 2024 - 2026: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.